SayujGupta2005/Team_Nexus-HackTheFuture2025/README.md

 ---

-# 🧠 Nexus: Intelligent Expense Estimator
+# Nexus: Intelligent Expense Estimator

-### 🏆 *Winner - Second Prize at Hack the Future 2025, IIT Gandhinagar*
+### 🏆 *Winner - Second Prize at Hack the Future 2025, IIT Gandhinagar x Ministry of Statistics (MoSPI)*

 An AI-powered system for accurate and instant estimation of **Monthly Per Capita Expenditure (MPCE)** and **Total Household Expense** using socio-economic survey data.